PowerLoom/docs/docs/index.md

 ## Building with Powerloom

 To begin using Powerloom Protocol, you need to understand the workflow and architecture of the system.
 This involves familiarizing yourself with the different components and how they interact within the protocol.

-### Protocol Specification [Technical]

-We have detailed section that walk through the details of the powerloom protocol.
-This document offers a comprehensive view of how the protocol functions.
-[Dive into the Protocol](/docs/protocol/)

-### On-Chain Quest tracking

-Our newest release of the powerloom protocol enables the functionality to track onchain activity.
-If you are planning to run an On-chain activity quest or just want to track specific actions being perform on your chain, this use case fits the best!
-[On-Chain Quest Tracking](/docs/build-with-powerloom/use-cases/existing-implementations/activity-tracking)

-### UniswapV2 Dashboard

-Visit the [Powerloom Pooler Section](/docs/build-with-powerloom/uniswapv2-dashboard/) to learn more about the Snapshotter implementation and its functionalities.

-### Check out Pooler APIs

-Discover our customized APIs for Pooler, designed to provide real-time access and insights into the UniswapV2 data.
+The best way to start is by exploring the existing implementations present in [existing-implementations](/docs/build-with-powerloom/use-cases/existing-implementations/), understanding how they work, and how you can leverage them to build your own use cases.
+We have also provided some examples of how you can build your own use cases in the [building-use-cases](/docs/build-with-powerloom/use-cases/building-use-cases/) section.

+### Utilising existing implementations to build your data application

+Although the data generated by Powerloom protocol is decentralised and anyone can access it, it is not always easy to understand how to use it.
+To make it easier for developers to use the data, each snapshotter node comes with a set of APIs that can be used to access the data.
+These APIs are designed to be easy to use and can be used to build data applications like dashboards, bots, aggregators, and insights trackers.

+Discover Snapshotter core APIs connected to nodes currently hosted by Powerloom foundation to build your own data applications.
 [Snapshotter Core APIs Docs](/docs/build-with-powerloom/snapshotter-node/core-api/)

-## Technical Community Calls
+## Walkthrough

+We've been working on Powerloom protocol for quite some time now and the protocol has evolved quite a bit.
 We have a detailed walkthrough of our network, how it functions and how one leverage the power of data using powerloom.
 You can watch these technical community calls:

 ### Technical Community Call #1
 <iframe width="560" height="315" src="https://www.youtube.com/embed/kTTmu3vhuEY?si=cD_mDEH0ohUy0n9x" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>